aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/dpr401/README.md

-# DeepRacer notebook using Amazon SageMaker RL and AWS RoboMaker services
+# AWS DeepRacer notebook using Amazon SageMaker for reinforcement learning (RL) and AWS RoboMaker services

-This folder contains examples of how to use RL to train an autonomous deepracer.
-This is a jailbreaker for the AWS DeepRacer.
-This gives a glimse of architecture used to get the DeepRacer working.
+This folder contains examples and resources for using Amazon SageMaker notebooks to train and evaluate AWS DeepRacer RL models.
+The example notebook provides a closer look at the architecture and services underpinning AWS DeepRacer and allows you to get under the hood and directly manipulate the code.
+In addition to training and evaluating models, you can also use the notebook to customize training and simulation environments.

-## How to use the notebook
+## How to get started

-1. Login to your AWS account - SageMaker service ([SageMaker Link](https://us-west-2.console.aws.amazon.com/sagemaker/home?region=us-west-2#/dashboard))
-2. On the left tab select `Notebook instances`
-3. Select `Create notebook instance`
-4. Fill up the notebook instance name.
-In the Additional configuration select atleast 25GB.
-This is because docker gets installed and takes up space.
-5. Create a new IAM role.
-Give root permission
-6. Select the git repository and clone this repository.
-7. Then click create notebook instance button at the button
-8. This takes like 2 min to create your notebook instance.
-Then click on the newly created instance and click on the juypter notebook.
-9. You will see all the github files and now run `deepracer_rl.ipynb`
-10. Run clean robomaker & sagemaker commands in the script only when you are done with training.
+To get started, follow the link for complete instructions: https://deepracer400.workshops.aws.dev/